LineageOS/lineage_wiki/pages/glossary.md

 #### OEM

 - Original Equipment Manufacturer, the one who sells and manages software on a give device (e.g. Samsung, Motorola, Google)

+#### Root

+- People sometimes wrongfully use this when they mean [Unlocking](#Unlocked)
+- Refers to being able to access and modify the contents of read-only partitions via apps or a shell (usually involving a "superuser" (su) binary)
+- Some apps "detect" root access on LineageOS (which does not come rooted!) when they actually mean "modified device"
+- LineageOS does not offer any rooting solution (despite `adb root`) and does not provide support to install any

 #### Stock ROM